 Discussing these issues with both your doctor and your partner may be able to help you handle your sexual problems better.
 And your doctor can guide you in managing your sexual dysfunction after your surgery.

 You should also consider taking male sex enhancement supplements to help improve your sexual function.
-For instance, you can try Malegenix, which is known as effective and safe to use.
+For instance, you can try all-natural ones which are known as effective and safe to use.

-Malegenix contains natural ingredients that can help improve your sexual functions.
-For instance, if you’re suffering from a reduced libido caused by low testosterone levels, Malegenix is made with ingredients that help promote testosterone production and enhance your libido.
+This contains natural ingredients that can help improve your sexual functions.
+For instance, if you’re suffering from a reduced libido caused by low testosterone levels, this is made with ingredients that help promote testosterone production and enhance your libido.

-Plus, Malegenix is made with herbal ingredients that are proven to be safe and effective for treating erectile dysfunction like maca, tongkat ali, and Tribulus terrestris.
-If you’re looking for a natural way to manage your sexual problems, Malegenix can definitely help.
+Plus, it is made with herbal ingredients that are proven to be safe and effective for treating erectile dysfunction like maca, tongkat ali, and Tribulus terrestris.
+If you’re looking for a natural way to manage your sexual problems, these supplements can definitely help.